FRRouting/frr/doc/user/pim.rst

 configure CLI mode.
 If you specify debug commands in the configuration cli mode, the debug commands can be persistent across restarts of the FRR pimd if the config was written out.

+.. index:: debug igmp
+.. clicmd:: debug igmp

+   This turns on debugging for IGMP protocol activity.

+.. index:: debug mtrace
+.. clicmd:: debug mtrace

+   This turns on debugging for mtrace protocol activity.

+.. index:: debug mroute
+.. clicmd:: debug mroute

+   This turns on debugging for PIM interaction with kernel MFC cache.

 .. index:: debug pim events
 .. clicmd:: debug pim events